CMPUT301F16T11/a2b/README.md

 	Decorator pattern
 		- ShadedListAdapter makes use of a decorator pattern

+	Observer pattern
+		- Most activities have click listeners which are observers that are observing various UI elements

 For more information, documentation and examples, please see the wiki!